malikkhizar12/master_project/README.md

 # Focus - Learning Companion App

 A comprehensive Flutter application for course and book recommendations with user preferences and progress tracking.
-Built with Clean Architecture, Firebase Authentication, and Firestore for data persistence.
+Built with Clean Architecture, Firebase Authentication, Firestore for data persistence, and a Python FastAPI backend with ML-powered recommendation engine.

 ## 📱 Features